hutch120/Metwork/README.md

 Now you can either run Wireshark (`startx` -> Under the Internet menu -> change Wireshark shortcut... add `sudo`), or run `sudo airodump-ng` from command line.
 [Ref](https://tools.kali.org/wireless-attacks/airodump-ng)

-For Wireshark, pick the wlan0mon interface and set the filter to `wlan.fc.type_subtype == 0x000d` (This is a filter for Action Frames)
+For Wireshark, pick the wlan0mon interface and set the filter to `wlan.fc.type_subtype == 13` (This is a filter for Action Frames or 0x000d)

 References:
 - https://null-byte.wonderhowto.com/how-to/enable-monitor-mode-packet-injection-raspberry-pi-0189378/